 Don’t Hide Text – Your Site Will Be Banned

-Search engines understand CSS and font and background colors.
-They also recognize that a font-size of 1px is not going to be readable.
+Search engines understand CSS, fonts, and background colors.
+They also recognize that a font size of 1 px is not going to be readable.
 Text that is hidden from your readers but visible to search engines is considered spam and will get your site banned.

 Never create doorway pages (AVOID OR GET BANNED)

 Doorway pages are very simple HTML pages that are written to focus heavily on one or two keywords or keyword phrases.
 And they are programmed so that search engines spiders see them, but regular readers are taken to the real site.

 Don’t Use Doorway Pages – Your Site Will Be Banned

 Doorway pages are designed to trick search engines into thinking that the site has specific keyword relevance that it may or may not have, and they are pages meant to be seen only by the search engine.
 So, most search engines will ban sites from their directories when they discover you use them.

 Never display different content to a spider than to customers (AVOID OR GET BANNED)